The Different Types of Commercial Leases

 Types of Commercial Real Estate Leases

-- Base Rent: This is the very least you'll have to pay each month – other fees, if any, are added to this amount.
-Think of it as the base of a hill or mountain.
+- Base rent: This is the least amount you'll have to pay each month.
+Other costs, if any, are added to this amount.

-- Double Net Lease: "Double" means two additional costs will be added to your base rent: tax and insurance costs incurred by the landlord.
+- Double net lease: The "double" means two extra costs will be added to your base rent: taxes and insurance.

 - Triple net lease: The "triple" means three extra costs will be added to your base rent: taxes, insurance, and maintenance.

 Because of the extra costs tacked on for net leases, the base rent for those kinds of leases is often a good deal lower than for a gross lease.
 However, net leases are still designed to make life easier—and the rented space more profitable—for property owners, and you should negotiate them with caution and perhaps with the help of an attorney.